Corus Entertainment (TSE:CJR.B) Stock Price Down 22.2% – Should You Sell?

-A number of research firms have recently weighed in on CJR.B.
-TD Securities dropped their price objective on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a research note on Tuesday, November 4th.
-Royal Bank Of Canada decreased their target price on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research note on Wednesday, October 29th.
-One equities research analyst has rated the stock with a Hold rating and one has issued a Sell rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Reduce” and an average target price of C$0.08.
+Several research firms recently issued reports on CJR.B.
+TD Securities cut their price target on shares of Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating on the stock in a report on Tuesday, November 4th.
+Royal Bank Of Canada dropped their target price on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a research report on Wednesday, October 29th.
+One equities research analyst has rated the stock with a Hold rating and one has given a Sell rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Reduce” and an average price target of C$0.08.

-Corus Entertainment (TSE:CJR.B – Get Free Report) last released its quarterly earnings data on Thursday, October 30th.
-The company reported C($0.36) earnings per share for the quarter.
+Corus Entertainment (TSE:CJR.B – Get Free Report) last posted its quarterly earnings results on Thursday, October 30th.
+The company reported C($0.36) EPS for the quarter.
 The business had revenue of C$232.09 million during the quarter.
-Corus Entertainment had a negative return on equity of 1,490.58% and a negative net margin of 51.98%.
-Equities research analysts anticipate that Corus Entertainment Inc. will post 0.0540541 earnings per share for the current fiscal year.
+Corus Entertainment had a negative net margin of 51.98% and a negative return on equity of 1,490.58%.
+On average, sell-side analysts predict that Corus Entertainment Inc. will post 0.0540541 earnings per share for the current fiscal year.

 Corus Entertainment Company Profile